Research Behind Kindergarten Readiness

 Now more than ever, researchers in the area of early childhood and elementary education are uncovering the importance of high-quality learning experiences that help children develop and be successful in school.

 The Virginia Kindergarten Readiness Program (VKRP) is an initiative with the mission of providing more comprehensive kindergarten readiness data to teachers, administrators, and policy makers in Virginia.
-While Virginia has been successfully measuring children's readiness in the area of literacy for many years using PALS, it is now capable of using a multi-dimension measure that includes a focus on mathematics, social skills, and self-regulation.
+While Virginia has been successfully measuring children's readiness in the area of literacy for many years using PALS, it is now capable of using a multi-dimensional measure that includes a focus on mathematics, social skills, and self-regulation.

 As of 2016, Virginia joins 43 other states across the nation that are either implementing or piloting a multi-dimension Kindergarten Readiness Assessment.